rodrigobrito/redis-benchmark-java/README.md

 * Redis Sentinel Cluster Connection:
 	- *redis-sentinel://192.168.1.104:26379,192.168.1.113:26379,192.168.1.124:26379*
-	- *Update redis.sentinel.master.name from config.cfg to sentinel monitor configured in redis-sentinel.conf*
+	- *Update redis.sentinel.master.name from config.cfg to sentinel group-name configured in redis-sentinel.conf*
 	    - *Sample: redis.sentinel.master.name=mymaster*
 * Redis Sharded Cluster Connection:
 	- *redis://192.168.1.104:6379,192.168.1.113:6379,192.168.1.124:6379*
 * Redis Standalone Connection:
 	- *redis://192.168.1.104:6379*

-You can use your application payload to run this benchmark, you can also configure the amount of keys you want to have available to execute GET benchmarks.
+You can use your application payload to run this benchmark, you can also configure the amount of keys you want to have available to execute **GET** benchmarks.
 To do this just change the attributes *benchmark.key.amount* and *benchmark.key.data*.

 To test connectivity:
 ```bash